wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 Ideally, you want to preprocess the washing machine manual to end up with chunks of information that clearly describe how to perform a specific task.
 That way, the LLM can almost copy-paste the information into the response.
 Remember that the LLM can only match patterns and generate tokens based on the pattern.

 Preprocessing content optimally takes a lot of effort.
 If you want perfection, you will need an army of people who enter the information by hand.
 That's not feasible for most projects, so you'll have to settle for a less ideal solution.
 But that's not a massive problem because, in many cases, you can get away with a less optimal solution.
+Thanks to the tranformative power of the LLM.

 To preprocess content for retrieval, you can start by splitting the text in the input documents into chunks of reasonable size.
 For example, you can create chunks of around 1000 tokens each.
 You can then store those chunks in a suitable database for retrieval.

 ### Storing information for retrieval

 There are many options for storing the extracted content chunks.
 For example, you could store the searchable content using a regular search engine.
-Elastic Search is one of the most widely used search engines and does an excellent job finding documents based on a query.
+[Elastic Search][ES] is one of the most widely used search engines and does an excellent job finding documents based on a query.

 Regular search engines will preprocess the chunks into a collection of search terms.
 They remove stopwords, lowercase the content, and split long words to increase the likelihood of a match during the search.
 When you send a query, it also gets preprocessed into search terms and matches those terms against the documents in the database.
 To find a document, one or more search terms must match the text in the document.
 If you use a synonym or make a spelling mistake, the search match will be less precise.

-That's why most people will use a vector database to store chunked Content: it provides better search capabilities than regular search engines.
+That's why most people will use a vector database to store chunked Content: it semantically matches the query against the documents which can handle things like synonyms, acronyms, and other hard to parse language constructs.

 A vector database stores chunks based on the embedding vector representations for the chunks.
 To store content in a vector database for search, you first translate the content into an embedding vector representing the semantic meaning of the content using an embedding model.
 After creating the embedding vector, you can store it with the original content and metadata in the vector database.
 When you want to search, you send an embedding vector made with the same embedding representing your query to the vector database and match it against the embedding vectors of the documents in the database.
 The vector database returns the documents with embedding vectors closest to the query embedding vector.
 Vector search uses cosine similarity to determine how close vectors are to each other.
 Imagine an arrow for the document and another for the query.
 The cosine similarity is the angle between the two arrows. [#s](#cosine-similarity) demonstrates this principle.